Obsolete: Hydro-pneumatic Tanks for Boosters

 Since the primary goal of a variable speed booster system is to maintain a constant pressure by varying pump speed, VFD systems do not inherently possess a differential pressure on the control-side (discharge) of the system!
 The whole concept of variable speed boosting is to adjust the speed to maintain pressure, not to store the overage!
 The very nature of variable speed pressure boosting does not even consider the application of a hydro-pneumatic tank for pressure storage!
 By changing the speed of the pump, the cost savings far outweighs any meager amount of storage that a tank could store in a constant speed application, making variable speed systems cost effective while they are running, not during short shutdown periods.
 Furthermore, the cost savings far outweigh the cost of running a constant speed pump at a higher voltage and amperage for longer periods of time just to store about 10% tank volume.
 With this small amount of storage; the shutdown time is very short.

 Unfortunately, we still see these tanks on current variable speed designs today.
-Unfortunately the use of these tanks for current-day VFD applications is misleading as these tanks are NOT designed for any storage whatsoever, they are designed to accommodate the application of (less than state of the art) old PID controllers.
-Since these tanks still exist on VFD applications, the assumption is that they are performing the same service as they were on constant speed systems, but that could not be further from the truth.
+The use of these tanks for current-day VFD applications is misleading as these tanks are NOT designed for any storage whatsoever – they are designed to accommodate the application of (less than state-of-the-art) old PID controllers.
+Since these tanks still exist on VFD applications, the assumption is that they are performing the same service as they did on constant speed systems, but that could not be further from the truth.
 VFD systems that utilized hydro-pneumatic tanks are using them for a completely different purpose, to sense low flow!

 There still appears to be a contingent in the industry that insists that the laws of physics no longer apply to the world and that hydro-pneumatic tanks can be used and are (in fact) necessary on variable speed booster systems which have no differential pressure.
 Perhaps the problem here is NOT the “physics” but rather, a dirty little secret that some don’t care to discuss.
 Some manufacturers still use these tanks because of an inherent flaw in the design of their drives PID; the inability of the drive to sense when there is a no-flow condition.
 PID (proportional, integral, derivative) control is the algorithm inside the drive itself that many call the “anti-hunting” software.
 This algorithm takes values from a variety of electronic sensors built into the drive to determine either how fast or slow to run or even to run at all.
 Over the years, these devices have become smarter and smarter and (some manufacturers) have even been able to determine when there is no longer flow across the pump, much like the QuantumFlo iQFlo™ program has done in “award-winning” fashion!
 Unfortunately, some of these technologies have not changed in 10-15 years such as the integral motor-drives which some manufacturers still produce.
 The PID in these devices is old and slow and (in many cases) it cannot tell when there is a no-flow condition.
 This is a problem as the drive needs to shut off during these conditions or the pump will begin heating the water due to pump churn which is also wasteful from an energy perspective.
 The simple fix for this problem is a small diaphragm-type, hydro-pneumatic tank which acts like a water balloon.